rdaum/moor/README.md

 ## Background on LambdaMOO

+LambdaMOO is/was a shared virtual social world system similar to a (or kind of) MUD, but (usually) with a social (not RPG/game) focus.

-Chances are if you landed here you already know what this is, but I'll give a blurb:
+Chances are if you landed here you already know what this is, but I have a blurb here [here](doc/lambda-background.md) briefly summarizing what it is and why it's interesting.

-LambdaMOO is/was a shared virtual world system similar to a (or kind of) MUD.
-It was originally written by Stephen White (U Waterloo) and added to and maintained by Pavel Curtis (Xerox PARC) (and others) in C, and released in 1990.

-It was novel in that the bulk of the world's behaviour was implemented in a virtual machine, and the world itself was stored in a shared persistent programmable object database.

-The world was structured -- like other MUDs -- with some of the aspects of interactive fiction / adventure games, where users could move around, interact with objects, and interact with each other using a text-based interface.
-The focus was primarily social interaction and creativity, and it was/is great.

-There were many LambdaMOO worlds, and the most famous was LambdaMOO itself, which was a social experiment in shared virtual space.
-It was a text-based virtual world, where users could create objects, and program them in a prototype-based object-oriented language called "MOO".

-LambdaMOO is still in use today, and there are many active worlds running on it, but the community has on the whole lost the bulk of its vitality.

-In its essence LambdaMOO is/was a live and interactive "social network" offering a somewhat richer social experience than what the web page-oriented systems of today offer.
-It's a shame that this line of evolution was mostly abandoned in the 90s.

-The original LambdaMOO server is still available, but is showing its age, and the codebase is not easy to work with to add fundamentally new features like a modern database, or to support new network protocols, and most importantly, newer user interface modalities / presentation modes.

 ## Project goals / status

 The intent here is to start out at least fully compatible with LambdaMOO 1.8.x series and to be able to read and execute existing cores, and the 1.0 feature release is targeting this rather ambitious but also rather restricted goal.
-(primarily to maintain focus so I don't get distracted by the shiny things I've wanted to do for the last 30 years.)
+(Primarily to maintain focus so I don't get distracted by the shiny things I've wanted to do for the last 30 years.)

 ### LambdaMOO is 30+ years old, why remain compatible?